toyners/PodFul/README.md

 3. **Fixed:** Fixed an issue where a podcast download operation was kicked off with no download jobs.
 4. **Fixed:** Fixed an issue where a double click action on the scroll bar would close the podcasts list window.
 5. **Changed:** Empty directories no longer created as a by-product of delivering a podcast file.
+6. **Fixed: ** Fixed an issue where the feed image was not being set to the default image when required.

 ## 3.1.6 (1.9.7)
 1. **Fixed:** Inner exception messages are displayed in the exception dialogue box when adding a feed fails.